OpenMP: History

-The current version is 5.2, released in November 2021.
+Version 5.0 (2018) added significant features like memory management for accelerators, support for deep copy in target directives, and loop transformation constructs.
+It also improved interoperability with other programming models like MPI.
+OpenMP 5.1 (2020) focused on usability, adding features like loop fusion, improved task reduction, and better support for C++11/14/17 constructs.
+Version 5.2 (2021) refined existing features, improved compatibility with modern hardware, and added support for descriptive loop directives..

+Version 6.0 was released in November 2024.
+This version focuses on enhancing OpenMP for heterogeneous computing, integrating with AI/ML workloads, and improving performance portability across diverse architectures.

 Note that not all compilers (and OSes) support the full set of features for the latest version/s.

 Core elements

 The core elements of OpenMP are the constructs for thread creation, workload distribution (work sharing), data-environment management, thread synchronization, user-level runtime routines and environment variables.